113ll3/Ibmclouddocscli/getting-help.md

 # Getting help and support
 {: #getting-help}

-The {{site.data.keyword.cloud}} starter kits are deprecated.
-As of 18 February 2023, new applications cannot be created by using the `ibmcloud dev` commands.
-For current users, existing apps will continue to operate and will be supported until the End of Support date on 31 March 2023.
-On this date, the App commands for the "dev" plug-in will be removed to coincide with the starter kit deprecation.
-To see the list of specific deprecated commands, run `ibmcloud dev` from the {{site.data.keyword.cloud_notm}} CLI.
-For more information, see the [deprecation announcement](https://www.ibm.com/cloud/blog/announcements/deprecation-of-ibm-cloud-starter-kits){: external}.
-{: deprecated}

 If you have questions or problems when you use the {{site.data.keyword.cloud}} Command Line Interface {{site.data.keyword.dev_cli_short}} commands, you can chat with the development team on Slack or post questions to Stack Overflow.
 If you need to, you can open a support case from the Support Center.
 {: shortdesc}